 Play Wales is a national charity for children’s play that focuses on raising awareness of the need and right to play and provides advice and guidance to those with an interest in or responsibility for providing play opportunities.

 Playwork Partnerships, part of the University of Gloucestershire is dedicated to enriching children and young people’s lives, by supporting their wellbeing through play including the creation of learning programs.

 The Strong® is a highly interactive, collections-based educational institution devoted to the study and exploration of play.
-It carries out this mission through five programmatic arms called “Play Partners.”
-These are the National Museum of Play, the International Center for the History of Electronic Games, the National Toy Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, and the American Journal of Play.
+It carries out this mission through the National Museum of Play, the International Center for the History of Electronic Games, the National Toy Hall of Fame, the World Video Game Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, and the American Journal of Play.

 Independent and not-for-profit, The Strong is situated in Rochester, New York, where it houses the world’s most comprehensive collection of historical materials related to play.
 These enable a multifaceted array of research, exhibition, and other interpretive activities that serve a diverse audience of adults, families, children, students, teachers, scholars, collectors, and others around the globe.

 US Play Coalition